valthebald/behat-screenshot-image-driver-rsync/README.md

 ImageDriver-Rsync for Behat-ScreenshotExtension
 =========================

-This package is an image driver for the [bex/behat-screenshot](https://github.com/elvetemedve/behat-screenshot) behat extension which can upload the screenshot to [UploadPie](http://uploadpie.com) and print the url of the uploaded image.
+This package is an image driver for the [bex/behat-screenshot](https://github.com/elvetemedve/behat-screenshot) behat extension which uploads screenshots to remote server using rsync protocol.

 Installation
 ------------